Teradata/dbt-teradata/README.md

 * Unit testing is supported in dbt-teradata, allowing users to write and execute unit tests using the dbt test command.
   * For detailed guidance, refer to the dbt documentation.

+  > In Teradata, reusing the same alias across multiple common table expressions (CTEs) or subqueries within a single model is not permitted, as it results in parsing errors; therefore, it is essential to assign unique aliases to each CTE or subquery to ensure proper query execution.

 ## Credits

 The adapter was originally created by [Doug Beatty](https://github.com/dbeatty10).
 Teradata took over the adapter in January 2022.
 We are grateful to Doug for founding the project and accelerating the integration of dbt + Teradata.